nginxinc/kubernetes-ingress/deployments/helm-chart/README.md

 `controller.ingressClass` | A class of the Ingress controller.
 An IngressClass resource with the name equal to the class must be deployed.
 Otherwise, the Ingress Controller will fail to start.
 The Ingress controller only processes resources that belong to its class - i.e. have the "ingressClassName" field resource equal to the class.
 The Ingress Controller processes all the VirtualServer/VirtualServerRoute/TransportServer resources that do not have the "ingressClassName" field for all versions of kubernetes. | nginx
 `controller.setAsDefaultIngress` | New Ingresses without an `"ingressClassName"` field specified will be assigned the class specified in `controller.ingressClass`. | false
 `controller.watchNamespace` | Namespace to watch for Ingress resources.
 By default the Ingress controller watches all namespaces. | ""
+`controller.watchNamespaceSelector` | The controller will watch namespaces whose labels match the given selector.
+This flag only takes effective when --watch-namespace is empty. | ""
 `controller.enableCustomResources` | Enable the custom resources. | true
 `controller.enablePreviewPolicies` | Enable preview policies. | false
 `controller.enableTLSPassthrough` | Enable TLS Passthrough on port 443.
 Requires `controller.enableCustomResources`. | false